By Rachel Fausnaught

 Data entry mistakes

 Even if you do use a digital onboarding platform like mentioned above, data entry can still be an issue.
 Check, and triple check that any vital employee data you must enter is done correctly.
+Using HR software for small business can make this process easier for business owners.

 Knowing the difference between independent contractors, full-time, and part-time employees is mandatory for complying with DOL and IRS guidelines.
 You’ll want to consult the IRS for this one.